 - If you have any pet fish, why not add their fishbowl to the arrangement!
 Accent with large shells.

 Here are some great party supplies to help you create an undersea feel!

-Ocean Theme Party Supplies
+Ocean Themed Party Supplies

 Under the Sea Party Supplies

-Shark Attack Party Supplies
+Ahoy Matey Party Supplies